Skip to content

 Create a wallet

-The plugin provides a helper to create a viem wallet client wrapped in an AgentKit-compatible provider:
+The plugin provides a helper to create a wallet client wrapped in an AgentKit-compatible provider:

 ts